 - Olive oil: For frying.

 - Green onion and sesame seeds: For garnish when serving.
 Adds another layer of flavour, so good!

 1. Cut Tofu into Cubes

-- Drain: Dump the liquid it’s packaged in.
+- Unpackage the tofu: Remove tofu from its plastic package.
+Then dump the liquid it’s packaged in.
 Remember no need to pat dry or press.

-- Cube: Then cut into 1 inch cubes.
+- Cube the tofu: Cut tofu block in half lengthwise into two thinner slabs.
+Then cut into 1 inch cubes.

-- Soy sauce: Drizzle evenly with 2 tbsp soy sauce on top.
+- Combine tofu and soy sauce: In a large bowl, add cubed tofu and drizzle evenly with 2 tablespoons of soy sauce on top.
 Helps to stir less.

 - Stir and let sit: Stir gently with silicone or wooden spoon.
 Set aside.